pydicom/pydicom/doc/guides/user/private_data_elements.rst

 Note that unlike public elements, private elements don't have a keyword.
-As a private element is defined by the tuple of private creator, group ID and tag, you always have to provide the private creator to define a new private tag.
+As a private element is defined by the tuple of private creator, group ID and tag, you always have to provide the private creator to define a new private tag offset.

 An example of how to use :func:`~pydicom.datadict.add_private_dict_entries` can be found in :ref:`this code snippet <sphx_glr_auto_examples_metadata_processing_plot_add_dict_entries.py>`.